MattrAus/Groupbuy-Coordinator/README.md

 }
 ```
 **Token:** is available at https://discord.com/developers/applications/XXX/bot

 *Replace `XXX` with your Bot's ID*

+While you're here, you must enable Privileged Gateway Intents so you bot can utilise features of Discord.

+You must enable "SERVER MEMBERS INTENT" and "MESSAGE CONTENT INTENT".

+You can enable "PRESENCE INTENT" if you wish to program features to do with that.

 *To get User IDs, you must enable Developer Mode in `Settings -> Advanced -> Developer Mode`*